Farhad-n/MultiGPU_Study/README.md

 Use of optimization (Adam, RMSProp, …) in each model necessitates averaging at the cost of increased network transfer, Resulting in a better convergence.

+**Optimization Base averaging** (Between-Graph replication)  Preferred approach.
+Similar to the parameter averaging.
+Use the Gradient post learning rate,  instead of parameters from model.
+The Synchronous averaging holds true for for all optimizers such as SGD (Stochastic Gradient Decent).
+l=1/n. where n number of GPUs
+Potential downfall :
+Large number of GPU’s delays the update lowers the speed, if the GPU are not the similar can cause delay in updating.
+Updating Asynchronous Update as soon as the parameters are ready.
+For n GPU on average the gradient on average could be N step out of date prior to adding to global parameter vector.
+ Benefit : Gain higher throughput, Speed up the parameter updates.
+Downfall Stall Gradient:
+High gradient stall Slow Down the network convergence.
+Learning efficiency drops.
+There are various solutions for minimize the effect ( such as soft sync, limit the staleness.
+Etc)

 ### Part List
 * Motherboard: Z10PE-08WS.
 * CPU: Xeon E5 V4 2620.